fbpx

 These lines are called “wicks”.

-Now you know enough to start doing technical analysis on Bitcoins price chart!
+Now you know enough to start analyzing a price chart!

 Let’s recap quickly:

-• The green and red rectangles tells us if the price has moved up or down within a given time period.
+• The green and red rectangles (candles) tell us if the price has moved up or down within a given time interval.

 • If the price spikes/dips, but comes back down/up before the closing of the candle, we get a “wick”, which is a thin line stretching above/below the candle.